Solar accreditation: CEC installers and retailers

-The Clean Energy Council (CEC) is responsible for providing solar accreditation to individual installers, retail companies and for providing a list of approved solar panel modules.
+The Clean Energy Council (CEC) is responsible for providing solar accreditation to individual installers and, for providing a list of approved solar panel modules, inverters and lithium batteries.
 There are two essential reasons why it matters:

 - If a CEC accredited installer does not install your system, you will not receive your federal solar rebate.